liamwalsh1980/Milestone-Project-4/README.md

 - To search for a product or service quickly by keyword(s) - To find the right type of bike based on my requirements around cycling
 - To find the right bike accessories for my requirements around cycling
 - Find the right service for my bike i.e., clean, repair and/or sell
-- Register an account to view orders and to make it easier to order in the future
+- Sign up to an account to view orders and to make it easier to order in the future
 - To easily login to my account
 - To view previous orders
 - To view saved profile details i.e., contact number and address with the option to update details